Pyramid Schemes

 Curated by Ashley Stull Meyers

-March 31–June 13, 2026
+March 31โ€“June 13, 2026

-In A Tomorrow, three artists explore how fragments of Gods, relics, and regalia from non-Western cultures — specifically Asia and Africa — have been appropriated to construct visions of the future.
-In science-fiction filmmaking, interior design, video games, and similar “future-oriented” aesthetics, Asian and African cultures make cameo appearances.
-In these forms, they may be diverted from their rightful frameworks in order to construct a sense of “worldliness” or fashionability.
+In A Tomorrow, three artists explore how contemporary depictions of gods, relics, and architectures from non-Western cultures โ€” specifically Asia and Africa โ€” have been appropriated to construct visions of the future.
+In science-fiction filmmaking, trendy interior design, video games, and similar future-oriented aesthetics, Asian and African cultures make cameo appearances.
+In these forms, they may be diverted from their rightful frameworks to instead construct a general sense of worldliness or fashionability.

-Artists Astria Suparak, Sameer Farooq, and Morehshin Allahyari offer an alternative vision by examining, deconstructing and re-ordering the layering of Asian and African forms in western visions of the future.
-Artforms like video essays, collage, 3D simulation and other mediums becoming canvases for exploring and course-correcting the cultural processes that associate Asia and Africa with exoticized or otherworldly tomorrows.
+Artists Astria Suparak, Sameer Farooq, and Morehshin Allahyari offer an alternative vision by examining, deconstructing and re-ordering the layering of Asian and African forms in Western visions of the future.
+A Tomorrow features video essays, newly commissioned sculptures, scans of museum objects and encyclopedic archives of culturally specific deities for exploring and course-correcting the contemporary processes that associate Asia and Africa with exoticized or otherworldly tomorrows.
+The exhibition aims to offer recognition of a lost sense of the sacred by featuring nightmarish, humorous and educational re-contextualizations of figures and landscapes beloved within the artistsโ€™ cultural upbringings.

 RELATED WORKS